rydmike/flex_color_scheme/README.md

        // factory properties, like the surface and app bar style used in
        // this example as well as the tooltip and true black setting for the dark
        // theme.
-       // Lastly the method .toTheme is used to create the slightly opinionated
-       // theme from the defined color scheme.
        //
        // In this example we also demonstrate how to create the same theme with
        // the standard from color scheme ThemeData factory.
 The surface style